Select therapeutic use:

 Indications for TRISENOX:

-Induction of remission and consolidation in acute promyelocytic leukemia (APL) refractory to or relapsed from retinoid and anthracycline chemotherapy, and whose APL has the t(15;17) translocation or PML/RAR-alpha gene expression.
+Newly-diagnosed low-risk acute promyelocytic leukemia (APL) characterized by the presence of the t(15;17) translocation or PML/RAR-alpha gene expression, in combination with tretinoin.
+Induction of remission and consolidation in APL refractory to or relapsed from retinoid and anthracycline chemotherapy, and whose APL has the t(15;17) translocation or PML/RAR-alpha gene expression.

 Infuse over 2hrs; may extend infusion up to 4hrs if acute vasomotor symptoms occur.
 May give prednisone prophylaxis when used in combination with tretinoin.
 Newly-diagnosed: Induction (1 cycle): 0.15mg/kg once daily in combination with tretinoin 22.5mg/m2 orally twice daily until bone marrow remission; max 60 days.
 Consolidation (4 cycles): 0.15mg/kg once daily for 5 days on Weeks 1–4 of an 8-week cycle; give in combination with tretinoin 22.5mg/m2 orally twice daily for 7 days on Weeks 1, 2, 5 and 6 (omit tretinoin on Weeks 5–6 of the 4th cycle).
 Relapsed/refractory: Induction (1 cycle): 0.15mg/kg once daily until bone marrow remission or up to max 60 days.
 Consolidation (1 cycle): 0.15mg/kg once daily for 25 doses for up to 5 weeks; begin 3–6wks after completion of induction therapy.
 Dose modifications: see full labeling.

 Newly-diagnosed: not established.
 Relapsed/refractory (5–16yrs): doses of 0.15mg/kg/day have been used (see full labeling).